manjulamishra/Lambdata/README.md

 # Lambdata
-Python packages with helpful utility functions for data science
+Python packages with helpful utility functions for data science!